Four Corners COVID-19 Update

-June 12, 2020—The past 2-day total of COVID-19 cases has risen by 2 cases in the Four Corners District:
+June 15, 2020—The past 3-day total of COVID-19 cases has risen by only 1 case in the Four Corners District:

-- Seward County has 1 new case for a total of 32.
-Of the 32, there are 26 recovered individuals.
-There was 1 death.
+- Seward County has 1 new case for a total of 33.
+Of the 33, there are 26 recovered individuals.

 - York County remains at 37 cases, and 36 have recovered.